 Which bank is best to get a business credit card?

 There is no one bank that is the best choice for opening a business credit card.
 You might consider getting one from the bank that has your business accounts, but you should also compare offers from other lenders to see if better rewards or interest rates are available.
+You can also look at online banks that offer business credit cards.

 How to apply for a business credit card?